qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Hide all layers in the :guilabel:`Layers` panel.
 #.
 Unhide the :guilabel:`Zoning` vector layer.
 #.
-Right-click on it and bring up the :guilabel:`Filter` dialog.
+Right-click on it and bring up the :guilabel:`Attribute Table` dialog.
+   Note the many different ways that the land is zoned here.
+We want to isolate the rural areas.
+Close the Attribute table.
+#.
+Right-click on the :guilabel:`Zoning` vector layer again and bring up the
+   :guilabel:`Filter` dialog.
 #.
 Build the following query:

    ::